ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

 **In your terminal enter the commands below for installation purpses using 'apt.'

    **Prerequistes**

-    use:
+"update all packages prior to installation"

+   'use'
       apt-get update

-**root_user**
-    use:
+   **Installation**
+"USER"

+     'root_user'
-      apt-get
+          apt-get install

-**none-root_user**
-    use:
+     'none_root_user'
-      sudo apt-get
+          sudo apt-get install

 ### Refer to 'python-packages.apps' for further installtion information.
-Subsection Python packages and apps
+Subsection for Python in "bullseye", packages and apps.
 ### Refer to 'KDE.Installs' for further installtion information.
-Subsection KDE apps and visuals
+Subsection for KDE in "bullseye", apps and visuals.
 ### Refer to 'Software.Graphics' for further installtion information.
-Subsection Software Packages in "bullseye", Linux graphics and apps
+Subsection for Graphics in "bullseye", graphics, drivers, software and apps.
 ### Refer to 'sphinx-python' for further information.
-Subsection Shpinix-python packages and apps
+Subsection for shpinix-python in "bullseye", packages and apps.
 ### Refer to 'Software.Electronics' for further installtion information.
-Subsection Software Packages in "bullseye", Subsection electronics
+Subsection for Electronics in "bullseye", electronics apps, visuals, schemes.
 ### Refer to 'Got.Git-Must.Haves' for further installtion information.
-Subsection Must have basic installs for your linux terminal.
+Subsection in "bullseye", basic installs for your linux terminal.
+### Refer to 'Defined.Radio' for further installtion information.
+Subsection for Radios in "bullseye", satellite radio signal recievers- decoders, blocks, tools, apps.